Background

 • Write an R function that expresses this relationship. – 1 point(s)

-• Generate predictions for 20 animals all of age 5 and print the results.– 0.5 point(s)
+• Generate predictions for 20 animals all of age 5 and inspect the results – 0.5 point(s)

 Stochastic models